Central Practice Note: National Court Framework and Case Management (CPN-1)

-5.4 Contact information for applications to the Commercial and Corporations or General Duty Judges are available on the Court's website from the Daily Court List webpage and the Duty Judge Contact webpage.
+5.4 Contact information for applications to the Commercial and Corporations or General Duty Judges is available on the Court's website from the Daily Court List webpage and the Duty Judge Contact webpage.
 Admiralty and maritime judges in each registry (including the identity of the Registry Coordinating Judge) are also identified on the Court's website.

 Urgent Interlocutory Applications